Home Sweets Soan Papdi

 How do I get the right texture of Soan Papdi?

 The texture of Soan Papdi is critical to its taste and appeal.
-To get the right texture, follow the instructions carefully and consider a few key factors.
+To achieve the desired flaky texture, follow the instructions carefully and consider a few key factors.
 One crucial factor is the consistency of the sugar syrup.
 If the syrup is too thick or too thin, it can affect the texture of the Soan Papdi.
 Another factor is the amount of ghee or oil used.
 Adding too much fat can make the Soan Papdi greasy and heavy while using too little can make it dry and crumbly.
-Lastly, how you knead the mixture is crucial to achieving the desired texture.
-By kneading the mixture well, you can create the characteristic flaky and layered texture of Soan Papdi.
+Lastly, how you knead the mixture is crucial to achieving the characteristic flaky and layered texture of Soan Papdi.

 Can I store Soan Papdi for a more extended period?